Food for Life Global does not endorse any street collections

 Furthermore, every Food for Life project affiliated with Food for Life Global is independently registered and financially autonomous.

-Food for Life volunteers come from all walks of life and are not exclusively members of ISKCON.
+Food for Life volunteers come from all walks of life and are not exclusively members of Krishna Temple.
 The original Food for Life project was founded in India in 1974 by Krishna monks providing hot vegetarian stew to needy children.
 However, since that time, the charity has spread to more than 50 countries and now offers a diverse set of services including free schools for the poor, medical care, nutritious lunches for school children, and sustainable projects.
-Most of the larger Food for Life projects are being run by temples of the Internaitonal Society for Krishna Consciousness or members of ISKCON who have founded secular foundations, as in the case of the ISKCON Food Relief Foundation in India that is the government’s biggest partner in the national mid day meal initiative.
+Most of the larger Food for Life projects are being run by temples of the Internaitonal Society for Krishna Consciousness or members of Krishna Temple who have founded secular foundations, as in the case of the Krishna Food Relief Foundation in India that is the government’s biggest partner in the national mid day meal initiative.

 In all cases, the purpose of the relief work is to provide a genuine service to the community without any hidden agendas.
 As a result, Food for Life projects around the world have served over one billion meals since 1974.
 In fact, Food for Life Global affiliates now serve over 1.5 million meals daily, which is more than the World Food Programme does!